 Insurers also have general liability class codes that they use to group businesses according to risk level, in order to calculate premiums.

-With all of these insurable risks that your company needs coverage for—the ones mentioned and the many others that exist— each risk factor has a cost associated with it, costs that were determined through studies, analytics, and looking at historical data.
+With all of these insurable risks that your company needs coverage for—the ones mentioned and the many others that exist— each risk factor has a cost associated with it, business insurance costs that were determined through studies, analytics, and looking at historical data.
 Insurers use these formulas to come up with a number, after which they make sure that a profit margin is added to the equation, and that’s basically how you get your premium.

 If you’re looking to get the best and most complete coverage possible for the lowest possible price, your best bet is to team up with an experienced broker that has specific interest and experience insuring companies in your industry.
 You can reach out to one of our experienced brokers at any time to discuss your insurance options and put together an insurance program that gives you the best possible balance of protection and value.